Honors College

 Honors College thesis archives collection (as of Spring 2015) are now preserved online through Walker Library’s institutional repository, JEWLScholar, and are indexed in the library’s catalog.
 There are two ways to access the Honors Thesis Collection.

 One way is to visit http://jewlscholar.mtsu.edu.
 Under “Collections in JEWLScholar@MTSU,” located in the center of the homepage, click on Theses and Dissertations.
 Select Honors College Theses to browse submissions from 2015 forward.
 These items are also searchable by author, title, subject, date, or keyword.
-When current students prepare a thesis for submission, the homepage will provide a form for the student to sign acknowledging the institutional repository as a platform for online access to the Honors College.
+When current students prepare a thesis for submission, the homepage will provide a form for the student to sign.
+This form acknowledges the institutional repository as a platform for online access to the Honors College.
 Students who do not want their thesis preserved or discoverable online must indicate that on the Honors College thesis submission form in the space provided.

 Contact Us